Elela Information

 Visas

-Citizens of over a hundred countries can enter Botswana for tourism purposes without a visa.
-The list of visa-exempt countries includes the USA, UK, Canada, Australia, New Zealand, Singapore and most European countries, as well as South Africa and Namibia.
-If you’re still unsure, you can check whether you need a visa on the Botswana evisa website.
+Citizens of over 100 countries can enter Botswana for tourism purposes without a visa.
+The list of visa-exempt countries includes the USA, the UK, Canada, Australia, New Zealand, Singapore, and most European countries, as well as South Africa and Namibia.
+If you’re unsure, you can check whether you need a visa on Botswana’s e-Visa website.

 Travel Insurance

-We strongly encourage our guests to take out sufficient travel insurance as Singita does not take on the liabilities and risks associated with travel and cannot be held liable for delays, cancellations, or trip interruptions.
-We recommend the services of Global Rescue.
-Please note that Global Rescue is an independent third-party service provider, and Singita accepts no liability in terms of the services rendered.
+Singita does not take on the risks and liabilities associated with travel and cannot be held liable for delays, cancellations, or trip interruptions.
+For these reasons, we strongly encourage you to take out sufficient travel insurance.
+We recommend the services of Global Rescue, an independent third-party service provider.

 Map & Directions